domeengine/dome/docs/plugins/index.md

 # API Services

 The DOME Plugin API is split into different pieces, divided by general purpose and version.
-This is to allow maximum backwards-compatibility, as new features are added.
+This is to allow maximum backwards-compatibility as new features are added.
 The engine will endeavour to support previous versions of an API for as long as possible, but no guarentees will be made for compatibility across major versions of DOME.

 APIs are provided as a struct of function pointers, returned from: